Spring is upon us. With that comes projects. There are a few spring projects that I have committed to.

 Our kitchen color is a pretty bright red color.
 It definitely added some pizazz when we moved in, and it looks nice in contrast to our white cabinets and counters, but as we’ve had it for eight years, my wife and I both agree it’s time for a change.
 I will be repainting the kitchen, which will involve repainting the ceilings, priming the walls, and applying a new, more muted color that will still keep the kitchen looking nice.
 The biggest challenge on this one is that I can’t totally shut down the kitchen during the life of the project, so there will be work not only in the repainting tasks themselves, but also in making sure that the room remains functional.

 Camper Readiness And Repair

 Our camper is close to being ready to come out for the winter.
 It will need to be dewinterized, washed, and waxed, plus I also am looking into getting new tires this year.
-I also found that the seals around one of the storage compartment doors started failing, so we had a small amount of water make its way in over the last few weeks.
-I put a temporary fix on that, but I’ll need to permanently replace the seals, as well as re-glue some linoleum that was loosened.
+I also found that the seals around one of the storage compartment doors started failing.
+We had a small amount of water make its way in over the last few weeks.
+I put a temporary fix on that, but I’ll need to permanently replace the seals.
+I’ll also have to re-glue some linoleum that was loosened.
 Still, it could have been a lot worse!

 Those are our major projects for the year.
 Readers, what do you have on tap for the next couple of months?